max-kk/ajax-login-registration-modal-popup/readme.txt

 - With Theme my login (TML) plugin (3 Password fields on the Create Account tab, if enable password field in LRM and TML)

 == Changelog ==

+= VER 2.23 - 02/03/2023 =

+- Tested with WordPress version to 6.2
+- Fix for sanitize_title function
+- JS tweaks to avoid JQMIGRATE warnings

 = VER 2.22 - 23/05/2022 =